 It isn’t entirely a fair comparison since it was a sunnier day at Lake Louise but overall I still preferred the layout of the hill, the length of the runs (longer) and the setting of Lake Louise over Sunshine Village.
 Sunshine Village seems to cater to the Calgary crowd and plenty of families were up enjoying (enduring) the day.
 From all of one day’s experience I’d say that Lake Louise has an older, more international clientele.

 Lodging is nearby for both ski resorts.
-Banff is only about a 20 minute drive from Sunshine Village and there are several places with a 5-15 minute drive that you can stay at in Lake Louise, including the Relais and Chateau Post Hotel property.
+Banff is only about a 20 minute drive from Sunshine Village.
+It also has a great onsite hotel with well appointed rooms and a fabulous outdoor hot tub.
+There are several places with a 5-15 minute drive that you can stay at in Lake Louise, including the Relais and Chateau Post Hotel property.
 The drive from Calgary to the Lake Louise ski hill is about 20 minutes longer than the drive to Sunshine – though once you’re at the base you can immediately begin skiing.

 If you’ve been to one of these ski resorts which one do you prefer and why?